rubyaustralia/roro/2018/201803-rorosyd.md

 # [fit] ![inline](https://www.dropbox.com/s/vlyd9d724nlk4ur/pivotal-logo.png?dl=1)

 ^
+RORO has many sponsors, without which these meetups would be very bare bones, so<br />
 Thanks to Pivotal, who've provided both our venue for tonight, and the drinks.<br />
 Pivotal are a consultancy and also the makers of project management tool Pivotal Tracker.<br />
 I think at least some of their clients have Ruby in their technical stack, and they're probably always hiring, so go talk to (?) to find out about any current positions.